 Browser update: Please use Microsoft edge for better experience.

-Flights to Tokyo via Haneda or Narita available now!
+Flights from Kuala Lumpur to Tokyo via Haneda available from 14 August 2022!

 Enjoy the best hospitality with Malaysia Airlines and Japan Airlines codeshare flights.